Mipmapp/POGI-Points/replit.md

 6. **Purple-to-Pink Gradient Theme:** Updated check-in highlighter and scan result displays to use the SSAAM purple-to-pink gradient instead of green.

 7. **User Photo in RFID Scanner:** RFID scan results now display the student's photo when available, with elegant fallback to initials.

+## Recent Updates (December 2024)

+1. **Improved Attendance Status Display:** The user dashboard attendance history now displays proper status labels:
+   - **Present** - When both check-in AND check-out are recorded
+   - **Incomplete** - When only check-in OR only check-out is recorded
+   - **Absent** - When the event has ended and neither check-in nor check-out was recorded
+   - **Pending** - When the event is still active and attendance hasn't been recorded yet

+2. **MongoDB-Based Notification Read Tracking:** Replaced localStorage-based notification read status with MongoDB storage using the `NotificationSeen` collection.
+This ensures read status persists across devices and browser sessions.

 ## External Dependencies
 - **Backend API:** `https://ssaam-api.vercel.app` (Vercel deployment)